nesi/perf-training/_lessons/python-scatter/03a-numba.md

 * what numba is
 * how to accelerate code with numba

 We'll use the code in directory `numba`.
-Start by
+Start with
 ```
 cd numba
 ```